dsehnal/LiteMol/README.md

 How do I include LiteMol in my page?
 ------------

-You can include the plugin as shown in the `LiteMol.Viewer` folder.
+You can include the plugin as shown in the `src/Viewer` folder.
-For more advanced use cases, please refer to `LiteMol.Viewer/Examples`.
+For more advanced use cases, please refer to `examples`.

-Alternatively, you can use the Angular LiteMol wrapper from the [PDB Component Library](http://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).
+Alternatively, you can use the Angular LiteMol wrapper from the [PDB Component Library](https://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).

 What external dependencies do I need to include LiteMol?
 ------------